 - Speak with your veterinarian for more ways to control this strange behavior.

 Does your dog have pica?
-Tell me your thoughts in the comments section below.
-You might also want to check out our previous post on treat-dispensing toys that build IQ in your dog.
-If you enjoyed this article, you’ll love Pets Adviser’s popular email newsletter.
-It’s free to sign up, and you’ll also be among the first to get alerts about major pet food recalls: Learn more here.
+Tell us about it in the comments below.
+If you enjoyed this article, you’ll love Pets Adviser’s email newsletter.
+It’s free to sign up, and you’ll be among the first to get alerts about major pet food recalls.
+New subscribers also get instant access to our 40-page ebook — which has “secrets every cat and dog lover should know.”
+Learn more here.